dlawjddn803/dlawjddn803.github.io/index.md

 # Academic Works & News
-03/2024     Received a Integrated Talent Scholarship from Brain Korea FOUR 21 (BK21) <br/> 02/2024     Our paper on CED (Critical Error Detection) is accepted at LREC-COLING 2024! <br/> 10/2023     3 of our papers got accepted at EMNLP 2023 <br/>
+07/2024     Invited to serve as a Reviewer for EMNLP 2024 <br/> 03/2024     Received a Integrated Talent Scholarship from Brain Korea FOUR 21 (BK21) <br/> 02/2024     Our paper on CED (Critical Error Detection) is accepted at LREC-COLING 2024! <br/> 10/2023     3 of our papers got accepted at EMNLP 2023 <br/>